1211amarsingh/googlefit-connect/README.md

 https://console.cloud.google.com/ = project setup should be required<br>
-user have to login via gmail ac to use this app<br>
+User have to login via same gmail ac which is used in  "Google fit App" to use this app<br>
 this app read data from google fit api<br>
 Google fit/ other source work for write data (install Google fit app for add step/walk)<br>
-Google fit sign + new app social signin must be from same account<br>